mattma/kubernetes-docker-files/README.md

 # Kubernetes Docker Files

 Build Docker images from upstream binaries.
-Also see the guide on [converting Docker images to ACI](docs/aci.md)
+Also see the guide on [converting Docker images to ACIs and running them with rkt](docs/aci.md)

 ## Single node Kubernetes cluster